DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 =========================

-In this article we'll show you a step-by-step guide of Gantt creation based on [Ruby on Rails](http://rubyonrails.org/) framework and REST API.
+In this article we'll show you how to create a Gantt and implement server-side integration based on [Ruby on Rails](http://rubyonrails.org/) framework and REST API.

 If you use some other technology, check the list of available integration variants below: